“For me, it was an easy decision,” Ohio shooting suspect says

-BUTLER TWP, Ohio (WDTN) — The man accused of shooting and killing four people in Butler Township. neighborhood earlier this month is facing nine additional charges.
+BUTLER TWP, Ohio (WDTN) — The man accused of shooting and killing four people in a Butler Township neighborhood earlier this month is facing nine additional charges.

 39-year-old Stephen Marlow was originally charged with eight counts of aggravated murder, four counts of aggravated burglary and one count of having weapons under disability.